SimLi1333/vidra/docs/docs/topics/desicions/0009-namespace.md

 ## Decision Outcome

 **Chosen option: both**, because we want to support as many deployment scenarios as possible.
-The operator will use the namespace defined in the `InfrahubSync` CRD as fallback, if the resources do not hace a namespace.
+The operator will use the namespace defined in the `InfrahubSync` CRD as fallback, if the resources do not have a namespace.
 This approach maximizes flexibility, allowing users to set a default namespace at the CRD level while still enabling per-resource overrides when needed.

 ### Consequences